Public skating programs are free of charge for the community and no registration is required.

 Public Skating Rules & Regulations

-Children under 14 years of age must be accompanied by an adult.
+Children under 14 years of age must be accompanied by a parent/guardian over the age of 18.

 All participants must vacate the building within 15 minutes of the end of the skating session.